dairycultist/CompiledLang/README.md

 # Web Server Architecture Script (WSAS)

 WSAS keeps your data and server-side logic separate — unlike PHP.
 Designed to easily process [HTTP requests](https://www.w3schools.com/tags/ref_httpmethods.asp) and perform routine (scheduled) actions.
+WSAS's implementation prevents any requests from being ignored (i.e. all requests recieve a response, even if it's just to tell them they made a 400 Bad Request).

 Compiler written in OCaml which takes in a text file, tokenizes it, parses it to an AST, and interprets that tree to produce [node.js webserver code](https://www.geeksforgeeks.org/node-js/node-js-web-server/).